api3dao/oev-docs/docs/reference/oev-network/searchers/understanding-auctioneer.md

 - Evaluate the bids in order of descending collateral based on:

   - The bidder does not have a pending withdrawal
-  - The bidder has enough collateral including COLLATERAL_REQUIREMENT_BUFFER.
+  - The bidder has enough collateral
-  - A different bid has not been awarded in this auction round.
+  - A different bid has not been awarded in this auction round

   As a note, if there are multiple bids with the same collateral requirement, the Auctioneer does not specify which bid will be considered first.